Lotus Europa: Engine and transaxle

-For Lotus' use, the Renault engine was given a number of key improvements, including a higher compression ratio (10.25 instead of 8.6), larger inlet valves, revised valve timings, dual valve springs and a twin-barrel carburettor.
+For Lotus's use, the Renault engine was given a number of key improvements, including a higher compression ratio (10.25 instead of 8.6), larger inlet valves, revised valve timings, dual valve springs and a twin-barrel carburettor.
 These changes lifted the engine's power by 23% from 63 hp at 5,000 rpm to 82 hp at 6,000 rpm.
 For US export, a de-tuned 1565 cc version with a maximum output of 80 hp at 6,000 rpm was fitted.

 Later, Europa models were fitted with the same Ford-based Lotus TwinCam engine used in the Elan range since 1962.
 This was a sophisticated, twin-overhead-cam, 8-valve high-performance engine rated at 105 hp in original (Euro) specification (later uprated to 126 hp in "big-valve" form).
 It was reported that Lotus initially delayed its introduction in the Europa until they were confident in the strength of the Renault transaxle.
 The twin-cam engine first appeared in the Europa engine bay in mid-1971 (in Europe) and early 1972 (in North America).
 In North America, both the (early) 1972 Twin Cam version and (late) 1972–1974 Twin Cam "Special" versions were rated at 113 hp in Federalized Form.

-When Renault introduced their most powerful 16 TX model in 1973, it included a strengthened 5-speed transmission.
-Lotus quickly offered this gearbox as an option in the Europa, along with their Big Valve twin-cam engine.
+When Renault introduced its most powerful 16 TX model in 1973, it included a strengthened five-speed transmission.
+Lotus quickly offered this gearbox as an option in the Europa, along with the big valve twin-cam engine.